 Confusing a SOC 1 vs SOC 2 audit is easy.
 While both compliance frameworks attest to the controls used within your organization, the frameworks differ in focus.
 SOC 1 looks at your organization’s financial reporting, while SOC 2 focuses on how you secure and protect customer data.
-This blog post will focus on exploring the differences between SOC 1 vs SOC 2.
-Need to complete SOC2 to close a deal? strongDM speeds up the work to enforce access controls & gather evidence to deliver SOC 2 on a tight timeline.
-See strongDM in action in a demo.
+This blog post will focus on exploring the differences between SOC 1 vs SOC 2. for answers to all your SOC2 questions.

 What is SOC 1

 A SOC 1 (Service Organization Control 1) report gives your company’s user entities some assurance that their financial information is being handled safely and securely.
 The SOC 1 report was previously called the SAS 70 (Statement on Auditing Standards 70) and was eventually replaced by the Statement on Standards for Attestation Engagements no. 16 (SSAE 16).
 SOC 1 offers both Type 1 and Type 2 (also written as “Type ii”) reports.
 A Type 1 report demonstrates that your company’s internal financial controls are properly designed, while a Type 2 report further demonstrates that your controls operate effectively over a period.